Easybel/DetectionGV/README.md

 # DetectionGV
-In this repository, scripts are collected that are used to detect different genetic variations (GV) in DNA-seq ata sets.
+In this repository, bioinformatic scripts are collected in the following folders:

+- bla
+- bla